junnaruse99/MyPortfolio/README.md

 # MyPortfolio

-This is the documented steps of creating my portfolio
+This is the documented steps that I took for creating my portfolio

 <hr>